mshroyer/pointfree/doc/overview.rst

 .. _`Read the Docs`: http://www.readthedocs.org/

-:py:mod:`pointfree` works on the following Python implementations:
+:py:mod:`pointfree` is compatible with the following Python
+implementations:

 * CPython 2.6, 2.7, 3.0, 3.1, and 3.2